chang2000/rolling-vimrc/README.md

 ## Architecture & Plugins:

-I use [vim-plug](https://github.com/junegunn/vim-plug) to manage pulgiuns.
+I use [vim-plug](https://github.com/junegunn/vim-plug) to manage pulgins.
 The plugins I am using up to now:

 * [nerdTree](https://github.com/scrooloose/nerdtree), a file manager for vim